Using Acne Patches? Don’t Make The Same Mistake That I Did

 Skip retinoids on patched areas

 If you use topical retinoids, such as retinol or prescription-strength retinoids, avoid applying them directly on areas where you’ve also used an acne patch.
 Alessandro Mendes, cosmetic chemist and chief innovation officer of Cosmetica Laboratories, explains, “Retinoids can be potent and may increase the risk of irritation or over-drying when combined with the concentrated treatment of pimple patches.”
-However, if you do want to use retinol, you can use acne patches that are specially formulated with it, such as innisfree Retinol Cica Focusing Patches, £10.36, and Peace Out Skincare Acne Healing Dots, £41 for 60 patches.
+However, if you do want to use retinol, you can use acne patches that are specially formulated with it, such as innisfree Retinol Cica Focusing Patches, and Peace Out Skincare Acne Healing Dots.
 (Just don’t add any additional retinoids.)

 AdvertisementADVERTISEMENT